ronin-rb/ronin-post_ex/README.md

 to provide a Post-Exploitation API around payloads, C2 sessions, or even exploits.

+ronin-post_ex is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.

 ## Features

 * Defines a syscall-like [API for Post-Exploitation][API Spec].